sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/index.md

 - Use the [resource estimator](../resource_estimator.md) to ensure your machine has sufficient capacity.
 - [Sourcegraph license](https://about.sourcegraph.com/pricing/).
 You can run through these instructions without one, but you must obtain a license for instances of more than 10 users.

+### Windows support

 > WARNING: Running Sourcegraph on Windows is not supported for production deployments.

+### ARM / ARM64 support

+> WARNING: Running Sourcegraph on ARM / ARM64 images is not supported for production deployments.

+The Docker Compose installation requires a minimum of 8 CPU cores (logical) on the host machine in order to complete successfully.
+If using the Docker for Windows app, the default CPU count is limited to 2 which will result in errors during installation.
+You can go into the Docker app Settings->Resources window to increase the CPU count to > 8 to resolve this issue.

 ## Requirements